 We arrived by train the day before yesterday and walked the 4 blocks from Penn Station to our hotel on 37th St. By the time we had arrived we knew we had too much stuff, but what can you do – if it fits in the bags it comes for the ride.
 The traffic for a Friday was what we expected.
-Only that is not true – I had no idea what I was epecting and so I enjoyed every aspect of the scene.
-Even the grime, the aged tiles in the station and the homeless pregnant girl on our corner.
+Only that is not true – I had no idea what I was expecting, and so I enjoyed every aspect of the scene.
+Even the grime, the aged tiles in the station, and the homeless pregnant girl on our corner.

 We went back to Penn Station and headed to Lower Manhattan to the Financial District towards the 9/11 Memorial.
 Very confronting and saddening.
 I looked at the pictures of some of the people who had died and their employers were listed on screens near one of the memorial pools.
 We signed the wall in the street along with thousands of others.
 I took a photo.

 We then walked to a new shopping centre called Brookfield something and on our way we passed thousands of runners who had been involved in a Tunnel to Bridge run.
 Every type of personnell were represented.
-Firies Nurses, Police, Army, etc It was amazing!
+Firies, Nurses, Police, Army, etc It was amazing!

-After this photo we went to the newWestfield where “millions have been spent on it” We saw three coloured polished marble tiles and sweepeing stairs.
-There were about 15 20 metre tall living palms too.
+After this photo we went to the new Westfield where “millions have been spent on it” We saw three coloured polished marble tiles and sweeping stairs.
+There were about 15-20 metre tall living palms too, inside the centre.
 Beautiful.

 <–The street names make you smile.

 Dont know if I will eat the offerings here but one could I’m sure.

 The little bull with the Big Bull.—>

 One thought on “New York City NY Day 22 of 43 Part 2”